Bryony, Nick & their Chichester kitchen

 Bryony only had eyes for Chichester (so much so that she even took it into her bathrooms too by choosing Chichester washstands).
 She’d been looking for a kitchen that felt very classic and was inspired by tradition, but also sought a sense of modernity too.
-Working with Lowenna as their designer, Bryony was very hands-on with the design process and had a clear picture of what she wanted it to look like and what she’d hope it would include.
-Her wishlist included a large island with a sink, lots of full-height storage, multiple larders, a range-style cooker and an oak cooker hood.
-“I knew my wishlist was long but Lowenna knew exactly how to bring it all together for me.
-I’m not fond of countertop cabinets and wanted wall cabinets and the occasional curve, which Lowenna factored in too.”
+Working with Lowenna as their designer, Bryony was very hands-on with the design process and had a clear picture of what she wanted it to look like and what she’d hoped it would include.
+On her wishlist was a large island with a sink, lots of full-height storage, multiple larders, a range-style cooker and an oak cooker hood.
+‘I knew my wishlist was long but Lowenna knew exactly how to bring it all together for me.
+I’m not fond of countertop cabinets and wanted wall cabinets and the occasional curve, which Lowenna factored in too.’

 What’s your favourite thing to do in your new kitchen?